Skip to main content

 By Devon Taylor

 Playing video games on a PC (instead of on a dedicated gaming console) has always been a thing.
 However, PC gaming is having a bit of a golden age lately.
-While the Steam game store has been operating for close to 20 years now, PC gamers have a ton of new options too.
-The Epic Game Store is throwing tons of money around securing a user base by offering free games.
+While the Steam game store has been operating for a couple decades, PC gamers have a ton of new options, too.
+The Epic Game Store is throwing tons of money around securing a user base by offering complimentary games.
 More recently, Microsoft expanded their Game Pass service to include PCs running their Windows operating system.
 Long story short, PC gaming is hotter than ever.

 Microsoft XBox Controller (Xbox One or Series X)